 I stayed at Trip’N Hostel and I highly recommend it.
 With its own microbrewery, hot breakfast cooked to order (and included in the room price), a cutesy little garden and roof terrace, what’s not to love?
 Oh, and did I mention they have a tortoise?!

-Just two hours from Tirana is Berat, a UNESCO World Heritage Site known as The City of a Thousand Windows.
+Just two hours from Tirana is Berat, a UNESCO World Heritage Site known as The City of a Thousand Windows and a well-deserved spot on any Albania travel guide.

 With the Osum River snaking its way through the centre of town, which is surrounded by mountains and full of mosques, white stone buildings and cobbled streets, Berat is a sight to behold.